renatohsilva/TaskExample/README.md

 # TaskExample
-Repository to show the differences between tasks approaches.
+Repository to show the differences between tasks approaches using .NET Core.
 Only for study proposal